awsdocs/amazon-eks-user-guide/doc_source/security-iam-awsmanpol.md

 **Permissions details**

 This policy includes the following permissions that allow Amazon EKS to complete the following tasks\.
-+ **`ec2`** – Create and describe Elastic Network Interfaces and Amazon EC2 instances, the [cluster security group](sec-group-reqs.md#cluster-sg), and VPC that are required for cluster creation\.
++ **`ec2`** – Create and describe Elastic Network Interfaces and Amazon EC2 instances, the [cluster security group](sec-group-reqs.md#cluster-sg), and VPC that are required to create a cluster\.
 + **`iam`** – List all of the managed policies that attached to an IAM role\.
-This is required so that Amazon EKS can list and validate all managed policies and permissions required for creating clusters\.
+This is required so that Amazon EKS can list and validate all managed policies and permissions required to create a cluster\.
 + **Associate a VPC with a hosted zone** – This is required by Amazon EKS to enable private endpoint networking for your Kubernetes cluster API server\.
 + **Log event** – This is required so that Amazon EKS can ship Kubernetes control plane logs to CloudWatch\.